dcreemer/sample/README.md

 ### Poetry

-The dependencies of the actual Python app, as well as the settings for are of the associated development, testing, and deployment tools are set in the `pyproject.toml` file at the app-root directory, and are generally managed by [poetry](https://python-poetry.org/).
+The dependencies of the actual Python app, as well as the settings for the associated development, testing, and deployment tools are specified in the `pyproject.toml` file at the app-root directory, and are generally managed by [poetry](https://python-poetry.org/).
 Among other things, `poetry` will create and automatically use a local virtual-environment just for this application.
 There are three [make targets](https://github.com/dcreemer/sample/blob/main/Makefile#L24-L25)